cseanburns/research-notebook/source/_posts/2013-07-25-lq-vol-1-issue-1-article-6-autoethnographic-study.markdown

 **Note:** The sixth article published in *The Library Quarterly* is titled "The Relation of the College Library to Recent Movements in Higher Education."
-It was co-authored by Floyd W. Reeves and John Dale Russell, who were both affiliated with the University of Chicago.
+It was co-authored by Floyd W. Reeves and John Dale Russell, who were affiliated with:

+**Affiliation:** University of Chicago

 **Note:** Another source confirming [Shiflett][1] and [Hamlin][2].